ecmwf/open-ecpds/Options.md

 ### azure.useMD5
 Enable the request for processing the MD5 checksum during data transmission.
 If the MD5 is available at both ends and the "azure.ignoreCheck" option is not set, the local MD5 is compared with the remote MD5 after transmission.

+### azure.userAssignedClientId
+This is the client ID of the user-assigned managed identity.

 ## Ecaccess Options

 These options help fine-tune the ecaccess transfer module and are accessible via the host editor.